Lifeline! by The Fraser Smith Quartet

 It’s always good to hear tenor playing of this style and standard particularly when such kindred spirits as Barron, Read and Brown are in the mix.
 Close your eyes and you’re listening to Dexter’s latest album on Blue Note complete with quotes and Sonny Clark, Butch Warren and Al Harewood in the engine room.

 Although I have mentioned Smith’s inspirational roots there’s nothing cloned about the music.
 The tenor player is very much his own man whilst at the same time advancing the tradition.
-Lance
+LANCE

 ALBUM REVIEW LIFELINE!
 THE TIMES.
 UK 28/07/2025 ****